slim38/video-stream-app/README.md

 - Use the docker-compose file in 'dev-db' to stop the database.

 ### Run all Backend Components
-- Run 'npm i' in the project root directory.
+- Run 'npm run start' in the project root directory.

 ## Run Frontend: